Degrees and Certifications:

 The Science curriculum is Lablearner.
 It is science and stem all in one.
 Lablearner is a hands on curriculum.
 Homework/class work will be assigned for a grade.
 When a chapter is finished a chapter test will be given.
 A test alert will go home along with a study guide.
 Your child’s science grade will consist of chapter tests, stem activities, labs for 60% class work/homework 40%.

 The handwriting book is Writing Our Catholic Faith.
 Handwriting will be taught once or twice per week.
-Proper letter formation, spacing, and size will be part of the grading.
+Proper letter formation, spacing, and size will be expected.

 Tests and quizzes are the major part of their grade.
 Written assignments will be assigned and graded.
 Projects will be assigned and graded.
 When this happens a note will be sent home with all the information.
 Please see the handbook for our school grading policy.
 I will update grades every Friday.